ramonpichardo/documentation/git-primer.md

 - Be brief (i.e., 50 characters or less)
 ```

+### Create a local working directory on your development computer
+E.g., `mkdir /home/username/working/`

 ### Backtracking

 * `git show HEAD` - In many cases, the most recently made commit is the `HEAD` commit. `HEAD` must be typed in uppercase.
 Type this command to see the `HEAD` commit.
 Take note of the 40-character alphanumeric SHA; or at least the first seven characters of that string.